 The Yarn For This Crochet Blanket

-To crochet this blanket just like mine you will want to get a hold of Wool-Ease Thick & Quick from Lion Brand Yarn.
-It is a super bulky 6 weight yarn that is 20% wool & 80% acrylic.
+To crochet this blanket just like mine, you will want to get a hold of Wool-Ease Thick & Quick from Lion Brand Yarn.
+It is a super bulky yarn (six weight yarn) that is 20% wool & 80% acrylic.

 This yarn is great for projects that you want to get done quickly because of how bulky the yarn is.
-If you are looking for a blanket that will only take a few days to complete, this throw pattern may be the one!
+If you are looking for a chunky blanket that will only take a few days to complete, this cozy blanket pattern may be the one!

 I used the color Fisherman for this throw because I wanted this blanket to be a neutral color, so it would look good in any room it was put in.